 Jobs and tasks

-Jobs and tasks require very little support for low-priority nodes; the only support is as follows:
+Jobs and tasks require little additional configuration for low-priority nodes; the only support is as follows:

 The JobManagerTask property of a job has a new property, AllowLowPriorityNode.
 When this property is true, the job manager task can be scheduled on either a dedicated or low-priority node.
-If this property is false, the job manager task will be scheduled to a dedicated node only.
+If this property is false, the job manager task is scheduled to a dedicated node only.

 An environment variable is available to a task application so that it can determine whether it is running on a low-priority or dedicated node.
 The environment variable is AZ_BATCH_NODE_IS_DEDICATED.

-VMs may occasionally be preempted; when this happens, Batch does the following:
+VMs may occasionally be preempted; when preemption happens, Batch does the following: